 History, Culture and Architecture of São Luís do Maranhão

-São Luís do Maranhão is the only Brazilian capital founded by the French, then passed through Dutch and Portuguese occupation.
+São Luís do Maranhão is the only Brazilian capital to have been founded by the French and then colonised by the Dutch and Portuguese.

 Part of this site was declared a World Heritage Site in 1997 for its Portuguese colonial architecture adapted to the local climate.